ektrah/nsec/docs/api/nsec.cryptography.keyderivationalgorithm.md

 !!!
 Note
     The [[KeyDerivationAlgorithm|KeyDerivationAlgorithm Class]] class requires
-    cryptographically strong input keying material.
+    cryptographically suitable input keying material.
 To derive keys from passwords, use the
     [[PasswordBasedKeyDerivationAlgorithm|PasswordBasedKeyDerivationAlgorithm
     Class]] class.